Opalinium/nocturna-docs/privacy.md

 **Data storage:**
 - Data is stored on secure servers
-- Sensitive fields are encrypted at the application layer using AES-128-CBC symmetric encryption before being written to the database.
-This covers: message content, author names, moderation case reasons, mute reasons, reminder messages, and rank card bios
+- Sensitive fields are encrypted at the application layer before being written to the database, using Fernet (AES-128-CBC + HMAC-SHA256).
+Encrypted fields include message content, author names, moderation case reasons, mute reasons, reminder messages, rank card bios, and metrics game names.
+Certain operational identifiers (such as Discord user IDs, guild IDs, and channel IDs) are stored in plaintext where required for core bot functionality and relational integrity
 - Database access is restricted and monitored
 - We use industry-standard security practices